ShipmasterKyle/.github/README.md

 <img style="-webkit-user-select: none;margin: auto;cursor: zoom-in;background-color: hsl(0, 0%, 90%);transition: background-color 300ms;" src="banner.jpg">
 I'm a programmer that works on a lot of Roblox and Scratch related projects.

 I'm also [@ShipmasterJame](https://github.com/ShipmasterJame) <-- The account I use to upload stuff from vsc.
-Usually my commits come from here.
+Sometimes my commits come from here.

 I own Silver Team, a roblox group that makes Sonic Earth and HedgeBurst Engine and Cubix an Organization created to make a powerful console to run Scratch Games.